DevExpress-Examples/winforms-pivot-totals-visibility/Readme.md

 # Pivot Grid for WinForms - How to Customize the Popup Menu to Hide or Show Totals

-This example demonstrates how to add a new item to the field header's popup menu.
+This example demonstrates how to add a new item to the field header's pop-up menu.
 This item shows or hides totals in the PivotGrid control.

 For this, handle the [PivotGridControl.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.PopupMenuShowing) event.
 In the **PopupMenuShowing** event handler, create a new menu item and add it to the [e.Menu.Items](https://docs.devexpress.com/WindowsForms/DevExpress.Utils.Menu.DXSubMenuItem.Items) collection.